 Record Tracks

-Track recording does not require an active internet connection even if no map is shown.
+Note: Track recording does not require an active internet connection even if no map is shown.

 Track recording will continue in the background.
 If you start a recording and then turn off the iPhone or switch to another app, recording will continue anyway.
 But if you quit myTracks manually (using iOS app switcher), then the track recording will stop immediately.